Kahanu Garden: Piilanihale Heiau

-Kahanu Garden also contains the 3 acre Piʻilanihale Heiau, a National Historic Landmark believed to be the largest ancient temple in the Hawaiian Islands.
+Kahanu Garden also contains the 3 acre Piʻilanihale Heiau, a National Historic Landmark believed to be the largest heiau in the Hawaiian Islands.
 It is built from basalt blocks and extends 341 ft by 415 ft, with a high front wall rising 50 ft.
 The large central terrace with two separate platforms is situated on a broad ridge that adds to its majesty.
 The side facing the sea rises steeply in five stepped terraces, and the upper rectangular surface of the main platform contains several smaller walled enclosures and pits, all bounded on the rear by a well-built stone wall up to 8 ft high.

 Construction of the main terrace dates back to the 14th century.
 Wings were later added and rededicated during the 16th century, possibly after high chief Piʻilani from western Maui conquered the beautiful, fertile, well-watered, and heavily populated Hāna region, thereby unifying the whole island.